-Treat this like a bit of sci-fi.
+Treat this like a bit of sci-fi or pathological science.
 Baudrillard’s got nothin’ on this.

 Seeing as computing power will not cease to increase, and the next steps will take us into the realm of solving NP-Hard problems by swirling some quantum slush around and reading the resulting reflections in a magic mirror, let’s take this to its logical conclusion here on digital paper.
 How do you simulate a universe?
 It’s not just as simple as programming some initial field relationships and simulating billions of cascading particle interactions.
 We need to account for brain reasoning ability or all the weird quantum phenomena like sub-quark knots or superpositions, things I can only barely begin to understand.